Paul Lam: Judicial post

 Lam sat part-time as a Deputy High Court Judge in the Court of First Instance in March–April 2015, February–March 2016, March–April 2017, April–May 2018, February–March and November–December 2019, June–July and December 2020, February–March 2021 and April–May 2022.

 While sitting as a Deputy High Court Judge in March 2015, Lam presided over the trial in Lau Oi Kiu v Man Chun Shing and Hau Chi Keung.
 In his judgment, Lam found that "Hau was a poor witness.
 He was impatient, defensive and argumentative".
 Lam held that Hau was involved in the dumping of waste in the land possessed by Lau since early July 2009 and that Hau was liable to Lau for acts of trespass.
 Lam observed that the "overall impression is that they [i.e. Man and Hau] were contemptuous of the law, and adopted the attitude of “catch me if you can and if you dare”.
 Their conduct has no place in Hong Kong where the rule of law is of paramount importance".

 While sitting as a Deputy High Court Judge in March 2019, Lam presided over the trial in Lai Yiu Mun Susanna v Tsang Kai Choy Paul and others.
 During the trial, Lam received an email from a door tenant of Parkside Chambers in relation to the case.
 In view of the contents of the email, Lam decided to recuse himself because "Considering all relevant circumstances as a whole, I was driven to the conclusion that a reasonable, fair-minded and well-informed observer would conclude that there a real possibility (not probability) that I would be influenced subconsciously by extraneous considerations arising out of the content of the Email due to my association with the Sender".
 In explaining his decision, Lam further stated that "What is at stake is the rule of law.
 I cannot emphasize more how important it is, at this time in Hong Kong, and indeed as is always the case, to maintain and enhance public confidence in the judiciary and the judicial system as a whole.
 Public confidence depends on the public’s perception of how the system works in practice.
 This is why both the reality and the appearance are equally important".

 While sitting as a Deputy High Court Judge in June 2020, Lam delivered a decision in Wismettac Asian Foods, Inc. v United Top Properties Limited and others where he reviewed the conflicting case-law on the issue of whether a vesting order can be granted by the court in email fraud cases.
 He took the view that the word "trustee" in section 52(1)(e) of the Trustee Ordinance (Cap.
 29) is broad enough to empower the court to grant a vesting order.

 Justice of the Peace

-On 1 October 2020, Lam was appointed as a Justice of the Peace.
+On 1 October 2020, Lam was appointed a Justice of the Peace.